OPS-E2E-PPE/VBA-Docs/api/Office.TextRange2.InsertChartField.md

 Inserts a field into the body of a data label in a chart.

 This method applies only to data labels in a chart.
-Calling this method on any other kind of **TextRange2** object will raise a runtime error.
+Calling this method on any other kind of **TextRange2** object will raise a run-time error.

 ## Syntax